 Mortalis eventually broke up and Rich and I formed B.O. (for Bottomed Out) which had short 1-2 minute songs and returned to the original Sore Throat/Assuck kind of writing.
 We had songs with titles like “One Eye and a Bag of Condoms” and “2pump Chump.”
 Eventually I gravitated out of the death metal scene and ended up working at a mortuary going to school full time.

-Shortly after I started going to Cuesta College I moved into Reis Chapel in San Luis Obispo.
+Shortly after I started going to Cuesta College I moved into a mortuary and funeral home in San Luis Obispo.
 I lived with 4 other guys and together our responsibility included collecting various Human remains and transporting them back to the mortuary.
 Our apartment was literally attached to the chapel (we even had a door the opened directly to the coffin display room).
 On the weekends we answered the phone at the mortuary and also worked at various Chapel functions (wakes, funerals, etc).
 As far as I know this was the last mortuary in California that still used this kind of system (most mortuaries use a professional service to collect human remains).
 We would work in shifts and have to be ready at a moments notice should someone have passed.
 We would go to homes, hospitals, the scene of an accident, or wherever a body was discovered.
 It was during this time that I realized that I was not into real life guts and gore.
 There is a lot I could say about my time at the mortuary, but it is rather depressing.
 During this time I started to try to actually learn how to play the drums in other styles and would sit in occasionally with the Shival Experience (a roots/rock/reggae band) and would jam with friends.